 These rolls are so delicious and perfect as either a breakfast treat with a cup of coffee or as a dessert.
 The whole thing is made from scratch with a homemade dough and fresh apples.

-I can't wait to head to apple orchards in the next couple months as fall gets into full swing.
-We'll have lots of fresh delicious apples to make not only this Apple Pie Cinnamon Rolls recipe, but everything else apple as well!
+I can’t wait to head to apple orchards in the next couple months as fall gets into full swing.
+We’ll have lots of fresh delicious apples to make not only these rolls, but everything else apple – like our Apple Challah French Toast Casserole, and Mini Apple Muffins!
+I also love to make an easy apple turnover.

 Silicone Basting & Pastry BrushNonstick Rolling Pin Set